babel/babel/packages/babylon/README.md

 - **sourceType**: Indicate the mode the code should be parsed in.
 Can be either `"script"` or `"module"`.

+- **sourceFilename**: Correlate output AST nodes with their source filename.
+Useful when generating code and source maps from the ASTs of multiple input files.

 - **plugins**: Array containing the plugins that you want to enable.

 ### Example